will-thompson-k/deeplearning-nlp-models/README.md

 A small, interpretable codebase containing the re-implementation of a few "deep" NLP models in PyTorch.

-Direct links to run the models on colab with GPUs :cloud_with_lightning: via notebooks.
+You will find direct links to run the models on colab with **GPUs** :cloud_with_lightning: via notebooks.

-This is a decent (yet incomplete) foundation for those interested in getting into the weeds of DL architectures in NLP.
+This is a decent (yet incomplete) starting point for those interested in getting into the weeds of DL architectures in NLP.

 <ins>Current models</ins>: word2vec, CNNs, transformer, gpt.